narwhalacademy/zebra-crossing/README.md

 #### Put an extra lock on sensitive files

 - **Identify files you don’t want others to access.** This may include private photos, passport scans, and financial documents.
-- **Create an encrypted, password-protected vault for your files.**
+- **For files on your computer, create an encrypted, password-protected vault for your files:**
   - Recommended tool: [Cryptomator](https://cryptomator.org/).
-- **Set up this vault on your computer *and* your phone.**
+  - Storing your vault on the cloud or on your computer are both fine.
+Decide based on how you’d like to backup the vault.
-- **Move your files into the secure vault.** Make sure copies aren’t hanging around in an old folder or on your phone.
+  - Move your files into this secure vault.
+Make sure to delete the original copies after they’ve been moved into the vault.
+- **For documents on your phone, there are several options:**
+  - Create a similar vault using an app like [Cryptomator](https://cryptomator.org/)(💰 for mobile).
-- **If you’re on a paid plan for a password manager, put an extra copy of any documents that you use regularly (e.g. your passport or identity card) in it**.
-The feature is usually listed as `documents` or `attachments`. 💰
+  - If you’re on a paid plan for a password manager, the apps also let you store files in a section called `documents` or `attachments`. 💰
+  - iOS Files app has a  `Lock PDF` feature for individual files.
+  - Android Files by Google allows you to create a `Safe Folder` by [following these instructions](https://support.google.com/files/answer/9935264).
+- **For photos and videos on your phone, use the features in your default photos apps:**
+  - iOS Photos: Open the photo and tap the `…`  button on the top right.
+Tap `Hide`.
+This will put the photo in a `Hidden` folder in the Photos app (under `Utilites`) that can only be unlocked with FaceID or a passcode.
+  - Android Google Photos: [Follow these instructions](https://support.google.com/photos/answer/10694388?co=GENIE.Platform%3DAndroid&oco=1) and read the section about automatic backups carefully.
+  - Android Gallery: The basic Gallery app doesn’t support hidden photos, so download an alternative gallery app like [Fossify Gallery](https://github.com/FossifyOrg/Gallery) and turn on password protection for hidden items in the settings.
 #### Upgrade your gear 💰

 - **Buy a privacy screen for your laptop and phone.** These stick-on sheets prevent onlookers from seeing what's on your screen.
 Examples for: